0xbadfca11/makevhdx/README.md

 -b           Specifies output image block size by 1MB.
 It must be power of 2.
              Silently ignore, if output is image type that doesn't use blocks.
 (Such as fixed VHD) -sparse      Make output image is sparse file.
+             By default, output file is also sparse only when source file is sparse.

 Supported Image Types and File Extensions
  VHDX : .vhdx (.avhdx Disallowed)